mapcode-foundation/mapcode-ada/README.md

                         // all: all the mapcodes of all territories
                         // local: the shortest among all the mapcodes
     <precision>         ::= P0 to P8               // Default P0
+    <language>          ::= language name (any casing) or num (0 for Roman)
+                        // Input language is guessed, default output is Romaic

 Default selection leads to encode with Shortest => True, while `all` leads to